daler/pybedtools/docs/source/main.rst

     If you do not already have a scientific Python installation, perhaps the easiest way to get one is with the `Anaconda distribution
     <http://continuum.io/downloads>`_.
-This includes SciPy, matplotlib, and
+This includes NumPy, matplotlib, and
     all :mod:`pybedtools` dependencies.
 Upon installing Anaconda, you can install :mod:`pybedtools` with::